Are you ready for stress-free dinners throughout the week? Learn how to create a meal plan that works for you and makes your weeknights a snap!

-My Meal Planning Process:
+My Meal Plan Process

 **Update** I no longer plan my menu on paper.
-I now use Evernote, instead!
-To learn more about why I switched and the awesome advantages of Evernote, download my FREE ebook How to Organize Your Entire Life: The Ultimate Answer to a Cluttered Mind!
+I now use Evernote, instead.
+To learn more about why I switched and the awesome advantages of Evernote, download my FREE ebook How to Organize Your Entire Life: The Ultimate Answer to a Cluttered Mind.
 However, the general steps are still the same!

 When I made a commitment to cut back on our grocery budget, I realized I needed to change this.
-To avoid buying items at full-price, I now scour the ads and make my grocery list first, then come up with something to make from those items.
+To avoid buying items at full-price, I now scour the ads and make my grocery list first and then meal plan from those items.

-- Consult my schedule.
+Consult my schedule.

-- Fill in any planned outings or leftover days.
+Fill in any planned outings or leftover days

-- Assign a protein to each day.
+Assign a protein to each day.